MalcolmMielle/maoris/README.md

 ## Paper

 The paper describing the method has been submitted to ICRA2017 and is waiting for reviewing.
-It should soon be available on Arxiv.
+The preprint version is [available on Arxiv](https://arxiv.org/abs/1709.09899).

 ## How to use